MicrosoftDocs/learn/learn-pr/aspnetcore/build-blazor-hybrid/includes/3-exercise-configure-environment.md

 - **App.xaml**: This file defines the application resources that the app uses in the XAML layout.
 The default resources are located in the `Resources` folder and define app-wide colors and default styles for every built-in control of .NET MAUI.

-- **App.xaml.cs**: This is the App.xaml file's code-behind.
+- **App.xaml.cs**: The App.xaml file's code-behind.
 This file defines the App class.
 This class represents your application at runtime.
 The constructor in this class creates an initial window and assigns it to the `MainPage` property; this property determines which page is displayed when the application starts running.
 Additionally, this class lets you override common platform-neutral application lifecycle event handlers.
 Events include `OnStart`, `OnResume`, and `OnSleep`.

 - **MainPage.xaml**: This file contains the user interface definition.
 The sample app the .NET MAUI Blazor App template generates comprises a `BlazorWebView` that loads the `Main` component in the specified host HTML page (`wwwroot/index.html`) at a location specified by the CSS selector (`#app`).